Tree Sitter Guide

 This is the documentation I've been following when making changes to the tree-sitter repositories.

 At this time, Atom is our main focus for developing text editors for other spoken languages.
-The way Atom has set up their language recognition features (like syntax-highlighting, code folding, autocomplete and more) is through Tree-Sitter.
+The way Atom has set up their language recognition features (like syntax-highlighting, code folding, autocomplete and more) is through .
 As Atom.io is transitioning from the original TextMate grammars (this is the grammar used by other text editors like Sublime) that use regex for text matching to the new Tree-Sitter grammars, abstract syntax trees are the power behind the curtain.

 Atom is currently in the process of transitioning all of their TextMate grammars to Tree-Sitter grammars, so Legesher at this time will be focusing on the newer tree-sitter language grammars and building on top of them.
 Eventually, we hope to expand to VSCode (which uses their own API of sorts for AST) and Sublime (which uses TextMate).

-Whether or not you're new to abstract syntax trees or tree-sitter or Legesher, this gist has been really helpful for the team to understand tree-sitter grammars and how it relates to Legesher.
+Whether or not you're new to abstract syntax trees or tree-sitter or Legesher, has been really helpful for the team to understand tree-sitter grammars and how it relates to Legesher.
 If you ever get lost in the fine tune details of the commands we're running, why the structure is the way it is, etc. this would be a great resource to turn to.

 Here is the list of steps we'll go through in order to setup a new language's tree-sitter repositories.

-section in this gist for the most up to date requirements for tree-sitter grammar set-up.
+Please refer to the for the most up to date requirements for tree-sitter grammar set-up.

 Install node-gyp

-Follow these instructions to install node-gyp on your computer.
+Follow these instructions to on your computer.

-as a global module by running thenpm install -g node-gyp
+as a global module by running the npm install -g node-gyp

 command

-Clone the new
+Clone the new tree-sitter-legesher-LANGUAGE

-grammar repositorygit clone https://github.com/tree-sitter/tree-sitter-legesher-LANGUAGE
+git clone https://github.com/tree-sitter/tree-sitter-legesher-LANGUAGE

-- NOTE: this is the normal convention of the tree-sitter grammars, but as they add more languages their might be exceptions to the naming convention.Navigate to the root of this project in a terminal/command prompt
+- NOTE: this is the normal convention of the tree-sitter grammars, but as they add more languages their might be exceptions to the naming convention.

-npm install
+Run npm install

-Add
+Add ./node_modules/.bin

-If you don't add this, prefix all tree-sitter commands with
+If you don't add this, prefix all tree-sitter commands with ./node_modules/.bin/

-generate becomes./node_modules/.bin/tree-sitter generate
+generate becomes ./node_modules/.bin/tree-sitter generate

 Windows users need to replace forwards slashes with back slashes.
-You can do this by typing
+You can do this by typing export PATH=./node_modules/.bin:$PATH

 .

-tree-sitter generate
+Run tree-sitter generate

-node-gyp configure
+Run node-gyp configure

-node-gyp build
+Run node-gyp build

-tree-sitter test
+Run tree-sitter test

 **corpus**